MeetGandhi/Reconstruction-of-Trajectory-recorded-with-Missing-Markers/README.md

 The pre-processed human motion capture data as well as the base code were extracted from [A Neural Network Approach to Missing Marker Reconstruction](https://github.com/Svito-zar/NN-for-Missing-Marker-Reconstruction).
 In order to use your own Motion Capture data, follow the steps in the Data Preparation section of *A Neural Network Approach to Missing Marker Reconstruction* repository.

-Oncce the data is available make sure that you put it in data folder ad change the path in utils/flags.py appropriately.
+Once the data is available make sure that you put it in data folder ad change the path in code/utils/flags.py appropriately for every implementation.